- Home

 Learning Through Play

-- Explore, develop and represent learning experiences that help them to make sense of the world
+explore and make sense of the world

-- Take risks and make mistakes
+take risks and learn from mistakes

-- Think creatively and imaginatively
+think creatively and imaginatively

 Planning for Play